 You have been selected and sworn as the jury to try this case of the State of South Carolina against Dorian Delaney.
-The defendant is charged with involuntary manslaughter.
-The indictment in this case is the formal method of accusing the defendant of the crimes.
-The indictment is not evidence and you should not allow yourselves to be influenced against the defendant by reason of the filing of the indictment.
+The defendant is charged with involuntary manslaughter and unlawful conduct toward a child.
+The indictments in this case are the formal method of accusing the defendant of the crimes.
+The indictments are not evidence and you should not allow yourselves to be influenced against the defendant by reason of the filing of the indictments.
 A plea of not guilty puts at issue each element of the crime with which the defendant is charged.
 A plea of not guilty requires the State to prove each element of the crime beyond a reasonable doubt.
 The defendant is presumed innocent of the crimes and this presumption continues unless and until, after consideration of all the evidence, you are convinced of the defendant's guilt beyond a reasonable doubt.
 The defendant must be found not guilty unless the State produces evidence that convinces you beyond a reasonable doubt of the existence of each element of the crime.
 It is your responsibility as jurors to determine the facts from the evidence, to follow the law as stated in the instructions from the presiding judge, and to reach a verdict of not guilty or guilty based upon the evidence.